mRally2/The-Run-Tools-Research/README.md

    <hr>
    <ul>
       <li>I am not responsible for any law infringement or damage to your system caused by the third party tools shared here.
 Use them at your own risk</li>
+      <li>By using any piece of code code or tools shared here you agree to credit the respective authors once your mod or tool gets released to the public</li>
       <li>I do not own the rights of the art seen on this page.
 All rights reserved to Electronic Arts Inc.<br></li>
    </ul>
    <p><br></p>